skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 their content directly and helps ensure the site has the most up-to-date information
 - Improved the home and search experience to balance the competing needs of targeted searches with exploratory browsing

-We have since launched a public version of the site.
+- Launched a public version of the site.

 Our innovators are grateful that they can now share their work with partners outside the VA, and we continue to hear from VA leadership how proud they are to tell everyone about the Marketplace.
-As one veteran noted:

 {% include callout.html
   type = "pullquote"
   content = "I had no idea the VA had as many programs as they do.
 The Marketplace is a great resource for Veterans.
 A lot of Vets end up with addiction problems and this could really save lives.
-The stuff you all are working on can really make a difference."
+The stuff you all are working on can really make a difference." cite_name = "U.S. Veteran"
 %}
 {% endcapture %}